OpenRobotLab/EmbodiedScan/README.md

 ### Data Preparation

-Please download ScanNet, 3RScan and matterport3d from its official website.
+Please download ScanNet, 3RScan and matterport3d from their official websites.

 We will release the demo data, re-organized file structure, post-processing script and annotation files in the near future.
 Please stay tuned.

 ### Tutorial

-We provide a simple [tutorial](https://github.com/OpenRobotLab/EmbodiedScan/blob/main/embodiedscan/tutorial.ipynb) here as a guideline for the basic analysis and visualization of our dataset.
+We provide a simple tutorial [here](https://github.com/OpenRobotLab/EmbodiedScan/blob/main/embodiedscan/tutorial.ipynb) as a guideline for the basic analysis and visualization of our dataset.
 Welcome to try and post your suggestions!

 ## 📦 Model and Benchmark